Monday, July 8, 2024

 In the first post, we only used inequalities at the final step of each proof, to establish $4>1$ and $4<10$.
 These were simple numerical comparisons.

-In this post we have an inequality in the hypotheses of the theorem we want to prove.
+Here we have inequalities as the hypotheses of the theorem we want to prove.

 Task